pqabelian/abelian-community-website/docs/downloads/latest.md

 The new mobile wallet is a complete rewrite of the previous mobile wallet and is designed to be more user-friendly and feature-rich.
 It is available on both iOS and Android platforms.

-**v8.1.1 Upgrade Notes:**
+**v8.2.0 Upgrade Notes:**

-- Refreshed app design and navigation experience.
+- Added TRON support in Other Assets.
+- Added AUT Swap in Other Assets.
+- Added gasless transfers for USDC and USDT.
-- Added "Confirming (x/3)" status for incoming transactions awaiting full confirmation.
+- Added gasless transfers for AUT.
-- Redesigned Buy ABEL/USD8 flow with clearer charged amounts and ETH on Ethereum support.
-- Added Mining tab with Nakamoto Pool support for managing mining profiles, workers, contribution history, and HAKO METAL Genesis ASIC setup.
+- Optimized the multi-chain Address Book.
-- Improved QR scanning, security verification, performance, and bug fixes.
+- Bug fixes.

 **New version Features:**
 1. Support Abelian Layer 2 network - QDay, allowing users to view blockchain data, manage ERC20 tokens, use decentralized exchanges, stake ABEL tokens across chains, and access various DeFi apps.